 How to Consolidate Debt

-Every year, many Americans consider rolling all of their outstanding debts into one manageable monthly payment, usually with a lower interest rate.
-If borrowers can consolidate their debts to a low-interest loan, they can pay off their debt faster while simplifying the payment process.
+Every year, many Americans consider rolling their outstanding debts into one manageable monthly payment, usually with a lower interest rate.
+If borrowers can consolidate their debts to a low-interest loan, they could save money on interest by paying off their debt faster while simplifying the payment process.

 What is Debt Consolidation and How Does it Work?